-- They had quite an easy first match against New Zealand.
-The collision of Levski and NZ Chaser Dennis Moon caused the latter to be sent off - even though the two had previous history (Pm).
+The Bulgarians had quite an easy first round match against New Zealand.
+The collision of Levski and NZ Chaser Dennis Moon caused the latter to be sent off – even though the two had previous history (QWC).

-- Their second match for the quarter-finals was very short - only 42 minutes against Norway - and Seeker Viktor Krum's early catch of the Snitch made the winning total 170 points to Norway's 20 (Pm).
+Their match for the quarter-finals was very short – only 42 minutes against Norway – and Seeker Viktor Krum’s early catch of the Snitch made the winning total 170 points to Norway’s 20 (QWC).

-- They won their semi-final match against Japan - by a hard-fought 610 points to 460 (Pm).
+They won an exciting semi-final match against Japan – by a hard-fought 610 points to 460 (QWC).

-- Bulgaria were the winners of the tournament, beating Brazil by 170 points to 60.
-Levski made some crucial interceptions of the Quaffle and also scored during the match (Pm).
+In their final match of the 2014 tournament Bulgaria beat Brazil by 170 points to 60.
+Levski made some crucial interceptions of the Quaffle and also scored during the match (QWC).